n3tuk/workflows-reusable-terraform/README.md

 - `tflint` to perform linting against the Terraform configuration and/or module;
 - `terraform-docs` to check the `README.md` is up-to-date with the current configuration and/or module;
-- `snyk` to perform static and security analysis of the configuration and/or module;
+- `tfsec` to perform static and security analysis of the configuration and/or module;

 #### Workflow Parameters for `terraform-checks`